Jingtang Library: History

-Jingtang Library was established by Fung Ping Shan.
-Fung Ping Shan (1860-1931) was born in Xinhui District.
+The Jingtang Library was established by Fung Ping Shan.
+Fung Ping Shan (1860-1931) was born in jiangmenXinhui District.
 At the age of 16, he moved to Siam (old name of Thailand) for a living.
-After a success on business, Fung focused on educational field.
+After experiencing success in business, Fung focused on the field of education.
 In Hong Kong, he donated to build The Chinese University of Hong Kong Library (香港中文大學圖書館), The Chinese General Chamber of Commerce Library.
 And in Xinhui District, he had established Fung Ping Shan Private School, Woodworking School, and Ping Shan Primary School (新會平山小學).

 In 1922, Fung donated 10,000 yuan to build the library on Renshou Fang in the center of Xinhui District.
 He purchased Tan Mansion in Renshou Road (譚家大屋, a mansion pre-owned by family Tan) and demolished it to build the library.
 The library was completed in 1925 for an area of 1,250 m2 (13,454.89 ft²), and opened to public in June.

 By 1938, the collections in the library reached 65,945 books.
-After the War of Resistance Against Japanese Aggression (also named as Second Sino-Japanese War) when Xinhui District was occupied, Fung Ping-Wah (馮秉華) and Fung Ping-fan, sons of Fung Ping Shan, assisted the library to evacuate and reopen in Luokeng (羅坑) and Lingchong (凌衝) as branch libraries.
-In 1939, due to clerks’ leaving, branch library of Luokeng was closed and combined into branch library of Luochong.
-Another branch library, Tianting branch library (天亭分館), was established in 1941.
+After the Second Sino-Japanese War, when the Xinhui District was occupied, Fung Ping-Wah (馮秉華) and Fung Ping-fan, sons of Fung Ping Shan, assisted the library to evacuate and reopen in Luokeng (羅坑) and Lingchong (凌衝) as branch libraries.
+In 1939, due to clerks' leaving, branch library of Luokeng was closed and combined into branch library of Luochong.
+Another branch library, the Tianting branch library (天亭分館), was established in 1941.
 Until 1949, Jingtang Library was reopened again.

 In 1988, Fung Ping-fan donated to the library for refurbishment as well as extension of new building (新館).
 The new building enlarged the area of the library by 4,030 m2 (43,378.56 ft²).
 In 2012, Huo Zongjie (霍宗傑) donated to build the Huo Zongjie Reading Room to further expand the library.
-Right now, the total area of the library is 6,510 m2 (70073.05 ft²), with more than 400,000 books of collection.
+Right now, the total area of the library is 6,510 m2 (70073.05 ft²), with more than 400,000 books in its collection.